tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

-It returns the identity, such as the certificate chain and its extensions, and a status to indicate whether the authenticator is valid or not after applying the function for validating the certificate chain contained in the authenticator.
+It returns the identity, such as the certificate chain and its extensions, and a status to indicate whether the authenticator is valid or not after applying the function for validating the certificate chain to the chain contained in the authenticator.

 The API SHOULD return a failure if the certificate_request_context of the authenticator was used in a previously validated authenticator.